William Osler Health System

-William Osler Health System, formerly William Osler Health Centre, is a hospital network in Ontario, Canada that serves the city of Brampton and the northern portion of the western Toronto district of Etobicoke.
+William Osler Health System, formerly William Osler Health Centre, is a hospital network in Ontario, Canada that serves the city of Brampton and northern Etobicoke in Toronto.
 The network is named for Canadian physician William Osler, one of the four founding professors of Johns Hopkins Hospital and developer of the concept of medical residency.

-It has an annual operating budget of nearly $500 million CAD.
+It has an annual operating budget of nearly $500 million CAD, and is the primary clinical partner of Toronto Metropolitan University's School of Medicine.
+It is also a community-affiliated hospital of the University of Toronto.

 Hospitals and centres

 The network consists of two hospitals and one ambulatory care centre: